cwguan/accounta-buddy/milestone1.md

 This storyboard highlights the second example we gave under the Target Audience section.
 Here, we have the setting of regular household, a mother, and her son.
 The mother is trying to help son develop good habits.

 ## Prototype 1
+The prototype below showcases one potential dashboard that our application might have.
+It highlights actions such as submitting evidence for your task, getting notifications, and creating a new challenge.
+Additional potential pages allow users to see their history and friends' activity.
 ![Prototype1-1](./milestone1-images/prototype1-1.jpg)
 ![Prototype1-2](./milestone1-images/prototype1-2.jpg)
 ![Prototype1-3](./milestone1-images/prototype1-3.jpg)